tamari92/kf2-tournament/rules.md

 # Section 2: Tournament Administration
 ### 2.1 - Tournament Staff
 **Tournament Director**
-- TBD
+- Tamari

 **Assistant Director(s)**
-- TBD
+- ZeElmo

 **Commentator(s)**
-- TBD
+- ZeElmo

 **Streamer(s)**
-- TBD
+- ZeElmo

 ### 2.2 - Disputes
 The Tournament Directors are the sole arbiters and court of last resort for all disputes.
 Their decisions are final and cannot be appealed.